-OVH is a great choice for a cloud provider, but they don't allow you to install custom operating systems by default.
-The operating systems they do offer run heavily modified kernels, have no swap and do not allow you to modify the installation settings.
+OVH is a great choice for a cloud provider, but they don't offer a built in way to install a VPS from your own ISO.
+The operating systems they do offer run modified kernels and do not allow you to modify the installation settings.
+There are compatibility issues with some software and these kernels.
 They also don't offer many operating systems.

 Getting into rescue mode